 Basal cell nevus syndrome is a rare disorder that affects many areas of your body and increases your risk of certain cancerous and noncancerous tumors.
 The team of skin cancer specialists at the office of Ali Hendi, MD, diagnoses, and treats skin cancers associated with this syndrome.
 The practice includes board-certified dermatologist Ali Hendi, MD.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-Call today or schedule a consultation online.
+Call our practice today.

 Basal cell nevus syndrome is a genetic disorder affecting an estimated 1 in every 31,000 people.
 The disease, also known as Gorlin syndrome, increases your risk for skin cancer and noncancerous tumors.